wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    * Red Sands is earthy brown
    <br /><br />

-   ## Terminal / Git Bash

-3. To make use of it on your laptop, you need to open the <strong>Terminal</strong> program on a Mac or, if you're on a Windows machine, the <strong>Git Bash</strong> program installed.

-   Since a Bash shell does not come with <strong>Microsoft Windows</strong> machines, a bash terminal program called <strong>git bash</strong> needs to be install by the Windows <strong>Chocolatey</strong> installer installing the <strong>msysgit</strong> package.
-But you must have Administrator permissions to install them.

    <a name="TerminalvsGUI"></a>

    ### Terminal vs GUI

-   This tutorial is designed for someone with a <a target="_blank" href="https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup">
-   Git command-line client installed</a>.

    Due to the open-source availability to how Git works, there are many Git clients available.

-   But NOT clients include a <strong>git bash</strong> program so you can run commands like a Linux command line (shown by this tutorial).

    Most IDEs and text editors today have incorporated commonly used Git client functionality into their software.

+   But NOT all clients include a <strong>git bash</strong> program so you can run commands like a Linux command line (shown by this tutorial).

-   On <strong>IntelliJ</strong>, get its Git menu by right-clicking on the project in the left Solution pane to see this menu:
+   The <strong>IntelliJ</strong> IDE has a Git menu by right-clicking on the project in the left Solution pane to see this menu:

    We will return to this after going through this course to see if you recognize what each GUI item does.